-- (a) To coordinate the activities of all Council subcommittees to ensure a smooth flow of information and a joined up approach to any issues requiring Council oversight. - (b) To provide an early sounding board for both the Executive and individual sub-committees as policies are developed for presentation to Council. - (c) to act as a sounding board for management to present early thinking in relation to a strategy or potential major initiative, in order to aid UEG in refining options for further consideration by SPRC and subsequently full Council. - (d) to recommend the appointment of independent members of Council to Council for approval and to advise the Chair on the allocation of independent members of Council to Committees or Task Groups.
+- (a) To coordinate the activities of all Council subcommittees to ensure a smooth flow of information and a joined-up approach to any issues requiring Council oversight. - (b) To provide an early sounding board for both the Executive and individual sub-committees as policies are developed for presentation to Council.